Marseille soap: a must!

 As an eco-friendly laundry soap

-In the kitchen and around the house!
+In the kitchen and elsewhere in the house!

 Ecologically yours,